- Implications and Applications

 During previous work for a probiotic food brand, I experimented with coffee kombucha–based skin-nourishing masks and peelings.

-A freeze-dried peeling developed from fermented coffee grounds remaining after kombucha production showed promising results but lacked structured documentation.
+In particular, a freeze-dried peeling developed from fermented coffee grounds remaining after kombucha production resulted in very successful outcomes.

-This project transforms intuitive practice into a systematic, experimental, and openly documented research process.
+This final project offered the opportunity to transform intuitive practices into a systematic, experimental, and openly documented research process.

 Research Question¶